Honcho: Use Cases

 “Remember that the client prefers weekly reports on Mondays.”

-“Send a message to the feedback group: it would be great to have a dark mode option in the web UI.”
+“I have feedback: it would be great to have a dark mode option in the web UI.”